 Take a scenic drive to Rylstone from Mudgee via Lue, only 28kms from town, to enjoy the charm of the region’s outlying historic villages.
 Savour a beer in a country pub.
 Lue (chain of waterholes), believed to be pronounced in the Aboriginal language like ‘Loo-wee’, was originally named Dungaree.

-The village of Lue can be described as the village that moved to fit the landscape.
-Pronounced ‘loo – ee’, and originally named Dungaree, it was moved to allow for the installation of the rail line 1884 when it was a busy little village on the route to the Hunter region.
+The village was moved to allow for the installation of the rail line in 1884 when it was a busy little village on the route to the Hunter Region.
 In its heyday, Lue boasted a bakery, hotel, blacksmith, two general stores, a product merchant and a butcher.
-Today, there is the iconic Lue Hotel which has been serving locals and visitors for almost 100 years, the unique Lue Pottery and some self contained and farm stay accommodation options.
-As well as some fantastic hiking, kayaking and fishing right on your doorstep.
-Lue is the perfect location to sample boutique food and wine fresh from the farm or cellar door.
-For the more adventurous there is a premiere motorcross facility.
-With more than 10,000 acres at your disposal the Louee Enduro & Motorcross complex has tracks and courses to suit every rider, no matter their age or ability.
-To find out more on Lue please visit www.luehotel.com.au or www.louee.net.au.
+Today, there is the iconic Lue Hotel which has been serving locals and visitors for almost 100 years, the unique Lue Pottery and some self-contained and farm stay accommodation options, as well as fantastic hiking, kayaking and fishing right on your doorstep.